PaulBlanche/frugal/docs/data/api/05-preact.md

 # Using Preact

-Preact integration rely on you providing the preact version you want via an [import map](https://deno.land/manual/linking_to_external_code/import_maps) :
+Preact integration rely on you providing the Preact version you want via an [import map](https://deno.land/manual/linking_to_external_code/import_maps) :

 ```json
 {